What to Bring to the Test

 30-day temporary tag: If your vehicle has a 30-day temporary tag, it is helpful to present one of the following documents at the time of the test:

 - Ohio memorandum of title;

-- Ohio lease agreement with the VIN and your Ohio address listed on it; or
+- Ohio lease agreement with the Vehicle Identification Number (VIN) and your Ohio address listed on it; or

 - Ohio temporary registration.

-Out of state residents moving into an Ohio E-Check County If moving into an Ohio E-Check county one of the following processes must be followed in order to have an emissions test done, which will permit you to register a vehicle in Ohio:
+Out-of-state residents moving into an Ohio E-Check County: If you are moving into an Ohio E-Check county, one of the following processes must be followed in order to have an emissions test done, which will permit you to register a vehicle in Ohio:

 - The owner of the vehicle must go to the title bureau and request the VIN verification inspection only.
 The owner will pay $3.50 for the inspection.

 - After the VIN inspection has been completed, the owner will take the vehicle to an E-Check station for testing.
 The owner will need to present the VIN Inspection Certificate to receive a free test.
 If the VIN Inspection Certificate is not presented, one of the following must be presented:

 - Ohio lease agreement with the VIN your Ohio address listed on it; or